KoaichGet Koaich →

 • · The content of any message, document, or file.

-• · The encryption keys protecting them.
+• · The encryption keys protecting all of the above.

 • · Passwords (we don't use them as the recovery primitive).

-If someone asks for your data:we can produce only what's on our servers — account-existence and authentication metadata.
+If someone asks for your data: we can produce only what's on our servers — account-existence and authentication metadata.
 We cannot produce message bodies, document contents, or files.
 They're ciphertext under keys we don't hold.
 The math, not the policy, is what enforces this.

 § 6.5